gonnavis/annihilate/README.md

 ### Todo:

+Tower Defence mode.

+Parkour and combat modes.

-Challenge levels/modes where only rebound attacks can deal damage to enemies.
+Challenge mode where only rebound attacks can deal damage to enemies.

 Drive sheepFlock/birdFlock into the fold, as fast as possible.
 And prevent enemies from killing the flock, as little as possible.